rabbi-lion/nsxiv/README.md

 It allows images to be moved to Trash from nsxiv.

+GVfs is required for the Trash functionality used by this setup.

 ## Image associations

-`dwm-install` configures nsxiv as the default viewer for common image formats, including:
+The Thunar / GVfs integration configures nsxiv as the default viewer for common image formats, including:

 ```text
 JPEG